SOCI1004-A

 In-class test

-• While there are many good sociology textbooks available in the market that can provide students with a solid introduction to the key themes and concepts of sociology, for the sake of convenience, we recommend John Macionis’ (2018) Sociology(Sixteenth edition, Global edition) as the main reference for our course.
+While there are many good sociology textbooks available in the market that can provide students with a solid introduction to the key themes and concepts of sociology, for the sake of convenience, we recommend John Macionis’ (2018) Sociology(Sixteenth edition, Global edition) as the main reference for our course.
 This introductory book provides a simple and comprehensive overview of the subject.
 An eBook version can be found at HKUL, and students can access it free of charge.
+Some chapters from this book will be prescribed as the weekly reading materials.

-In addition, students will be assigned short journal articles and book chapters as weekly readings.
+In addition, students will be assigned short journal articles and other book chapters.
 These materials will be available as pdf files on Moodle.